Advice for New Parents: ‘Read to your children’; how an ER doc became a primary care doc, and began changing the world.

 After checking them in, the clerk came into the office and remarked how alert and intelligent the child was, that he had observed her quietly the whole time she was working.
 She then laughed that when she mugged at him he mimicked her, making faces the mother had never seen before.

 Read to your Children

 I can identify a child who has been read to at 6 months of age, even younger.
 They are more confident, less fearful, more observant, more in control of themselves, and more curious.
 I have seen children under a year old, who cried from fear as I examined them, but who nevertheless held still and even cooperated with my exam, while they continued to cry.

 Before I examine a child, I usually try to interact with him/her a bit and chat with the parents, and give the child time to get used to me.
-The little boy above was clearly one of the children who have been read to.
+It was clear that someone had been reading to the child.

-So I asked the mother my standard question, “Are you reading to him?”, even though I already knew the answer.
+So I asked the mother my standard question, “Do you read to him?”, even though I already knew the answer.

 Or at least I thought I did.
 Because in this case, the mother surprised me by saying, “Oh, I read to all five of my children.”

 Surprised I said, “That’s great.
 How did you decide to do that?”